Kenneth Biggs: Early life

 Biggs was born on 26 February 1911 in Greenway, Totteridge in Hertfordshire.
 He was educated at Tollington School, Muswell Hill and from there joined the Midland Bank.
 He married Jane in 1938.

 Army service

-He joined the British Army in 1940, not long after the outbreak of World War II, initially serving in the ranks, he was a lance corporal when he was commissioned as a second lieutenant in the Royal Army Ordnance Corps (RAOC) on 26 December 1940.
-His service was all in the Middle and Far East, he was away from home for five years.
+He joined the British Army in 1940 during World War II, initially serving in the ranks, he was a lance corporal when he was commissioned as a second lieutenant in the Royal Army Ordnance Corps (RAOC) on 26 December 1940.
+His service was all in the Middle East and Far East, he was away from home for five years.
 He was trained as in the supply and storage of ammunition, initially supporting British forces in Palestine and Iraq, before being posted to India where he was involved in the supply of ammunition to the Fourteenth Army for the Burma campaign.

 By 1946, when the war was over, when Biggs was a captain and temporary major, he had returned to the United Kingdom, being stationed at CAD Corsham whilst nearing demobilisation.